-Tear-drop diamonds, for instance, can either be long and narrow or short and fat & look completely different in different ways.
+Tear-drop diamonds are another diamond shape. for instance, it can either be long and narrow or short and fat & look completely different in different ways.

 The Different Shapes of Fantasy Diamonds

-Remember: Cushion diamonds will often have a wide girdle which diminishes their overall surface area.
+Remember: Cushion diamonds have such a diamond shape and will often have a wide girdle which diminishes their overall surface area.

-Bear in mind that with Tear-drop diamonds, the shoulders of these diamonds are round and not flat & the tip of the diamond should always be aligned with the mid-point of its shoulders.
+Bear in mind that the diamond shape such as Tear-drop diamonds, the shoulders of these diamonds are round and not flat & the tip of the diamond should always be aligned with the midpoint of its shoulders.